Deutzia gracilis

-Deutzia gracilis, the slender deutzia, is a species of flowering plant in the hydrangea family Hydrangeaceae, native to Japan.
+Deutzia gracilis, the slender deutzia or Japanese snow flower, is a species of flowering plant in the hydrangea family Hydrangeaceae, native to Japan.

 Description

 It is a deciduous shrub with opposite, simple leaves, and slender, arching stems.
 It is a broad, upright, bushy and finely branched shrub up to 1.5 meters high.
 Twigs that carry flowers are brown, 5 to 17 centimeters long, glabrous and usually four-leaved.
 The leaves have a 2 to 4 millimeter long stem.
 The leaf blade is light green, simple, lanceolate, oval-lanceolate or broadly ovate-lanceolate, 3 to 4.5 inches long and 1 to 1.2 inches wide, pointed long, with a wedge-shaped base and finely serrated edge.

 Three or four pairs of nerves are formed.
 The upper side of the leaf is covered with three or four-pointed star hairs, the underside with four or five, rarely six-pointed star hairs.

 Inflorescences

 The flowers are white, borne in spring and summer.

 The inflorescences are 8 to 12 centimeters long, upright racemes or narrow panicles of 12 to 25 flowers with a bare inflorescence spindle.
 The flower stalk is thin and 5 to 10 millimeters long.
 The flower cup is 2.5 to 3 millimeters long with a diameter of about 2.5 millimeters.
 The calyx lobes are 1.5 centimeters long, ovate to ovate-triangular, glabrous or loosely hairy.
 The petals overlap like roof tiles, they are white, 10 to 12 millimeters long and 4 to 6 millimeters wide, oblong to oblong-lanceolate.
 The outer stamens are 5 to 6 millimeters long with bidentate or awl and imperforate stamens and stalked, egg-shaped anthers.
 All inner stamens are bidentate.
 The three styles are the same length or slightly longer than the outer stamens.

 The capsule fruits are hemispherical and about 5 millimeters in diameter.